This article originally appeared on VICE UK

 Prison is the last place you want to be if you fall ill.
-Patterns of sub-standard treatment, medical negligence and misdiagnosis are rife.
+Patterns of substandard treatment, medical negligence, and misdiagnosis are abundant.
 Even if you are transferred to a prison ward in a regular hospital, you'll probably be handcuffed to your bed, no matter how intimate the examination.
 You are an inmate at all times.
 Even if you're dying.

-In 2013, a report on end of life care, the Prisons and Probation Ombudsman's found that over a quarter of prisoners in their sample facing death had no palliative care plans.
-They also found that support for families was inconsistent.
-More inmates needed to be granted compassionate release – allowing them to die with dignity, around family and friends.
+In 2013, a report on end of life care, the UK Prisons and Probation Ombudsman's office found that over a quarter of prisoners in its sample facing death had no palliative care plans.
+It also found that support for families was inconsistent.
+More inmates needed to be granted compassionate release—allowing them to die with dignity, around family and friends.

 Nevertheless, Jason's request for compassionate release was beset with bureaucratic obstacles.
-"They would ask for impossible certainties," says Jessica, "like the doctor promising he would not reoffend while he was out".
-His probation officer – the woman who was in charge of deciding whether he came home – hadn't been to visit Jason once during the whole time he was in prison.
-In the end, when she finally did meet him for the first time, Jessica says: "She cried with my mum and said, 'I'm so sorry that I've done this, I didn't realise how ill he was.'
+"They would ask for impossible certainties," says Jessica, "like the doctor promising he would not reoffend while he was out."
+His probation officer—the woman who was in charge of deciding whether he came home—hadn't been to visit Jason once during the whole time he was in prison.
+In the end, when she finally did meet him for the first time, Jessica says: "She cried with my mom and said, 'I'm so sorry that I've done this, I didn't realize how ill he was.'
 But it was too late."

 Eventually, the family decided to start a campaign for his release, gathering thousands of signatures for a petition and writing to MPs.
 Finally, Jason was released in September.
 By this time, though, he was gravely ill.

 "By the time they let him home, he had no quality of life whatsoever," says Jessica.
 "He was so ill he couldn't even make it down to my house a quick drive away.
 He was in so much pain that he couldn't be away from the hospice for more than a few hours to have his medication."